theprivileges/VINFinder/README.md

 Demo application that allows a end-user to lookup their vehicle VIN using Trellis SDK.

+## Get Started

+You are going to need [`yarn`](https://classic.yarnpkg.com/en/) to be installed onto your workstation.

+- Open a terminal.
+- Navigate to where you have unzipped the app.
+- Run `yarn install` to install all of the app's dependencies.
+- Run `yarn start` to run the app in development mode.

 ## Available Scripts

 In the project directory, you can run: